CyberShadow/btdu/README.md

 `--expert` collects additional metrics; `--physical` switches the addressing mode from logical to physical, causing btdu to measure physical disk space.

 Use `--prefer=PATTERN` and `--ignore=PATTERN` to control which path represents shared extents.
 Patterns are absolute filesystem paths (supporting glob syntax: `*`, `**`, etc.) and must be under the sampled filesystem root.
 Example: `--prefer=/mnt/btrfs/data/.snapshots`.
 Interactively, you can do this by pressing <kbd>⇧ Shift</kbd><kbd>P</kbd> and <kbd>⇧ Shift</kbd><kbd>I</kbd> respectively.

+By default, btdu prefers newer paths as representative.
+For snapshots, this means each snapshot's size represents data which was last referenced by that snapshot (i.e. roughly, the amount of "dead weight" that would be freed if you deleted that snapshot, after also deleting all older snapshots).
+Use `--chronological` to reverse this, showing how much "new" data each snapshot added.
+Interactively, press <kbd>⇧ Shift</kbd><kbd>C</kbd> to toggle between these modes.

 `--max-samples`, `--max-time`, and `--min-resolution` control when btdu stops sampling (and, in headless mode, exits).